Probing holographic flat bands at finite density: Probing the holographic phases by conductivity

+Now by integrating the corresponding equations of motion with in-going boundary conditions at the horizon, we can read the optical conductivity from the leading and sub-leading behavior of the fields near the AdS boundary and obtain the corresponding expectation values by evaluating the on-shell action \cite{Hartnoll:2009sz,Kim:2014bza}. {Defining the electric $\langle J_\pm\rangle$ and heat $\langle Q_\pm\rangle$ currents, we can relate them with the thermal gradient $\nabla_\pm T$ and the electric field $E_\pm$ at the boundary as}

+{Notice that in the second equality we relate the sources with the boundary value of the bulk field perturbations in the standard way.} In this analysis we are omitting the propagators involving $a_\pm^{(3)}$ and $a_t^{(\mp)}$ as they are not relevant for the present analysis.

-Now by integrating the corresponding equations of motion with in-going boundary conditions at the horizon, we can read the optical conductivity from the leading and sub-leading behavior of the fields near the AdS boundary and obtain the corresponding expectation values by evaluating the on-shell action \cite{Hartnoll:2009sz,Kim:2014bza}.
-The imaginary part of optical conductivity at finite chemical potential shows an important qualitative difference from the results at $\mu=0$, as the latter exhibits a pole, $\Im(\sigma)\approx 1/\omega$.
-This pole translates to a Dirac delta in the corresponding real part of the optical conductivity via the Kramers-Kronig relations, which is a feature that our numerical analysis cannot capture.
-The scaling function of the conductivity is related to the DC part, $\sigma_{DC}$, as follows
+The imaginary part of electrical conductivity $\sigma$ at finite chemical potential shows an important qualitative difference from the results at $\mu=0$, as the latter exhibits a pole at zero frequency, $\Im(\sigma)\approx 1/\omega$.
+This pole translates into a $\delta-$function in the real part of the electrical conductivity via the Kramers-Kronig relations, which is a feature that our numerical analysis cannot capture.
+On the other hand, the continuous part in the limit $\omega\to 0$ defines $\sigma_{DC}$ in each direction as

-and exhibits nontrivial features, shown in Fig.~\ref{fig:DCconductivity} and Fig.~\ref{fig:ACconductivities1} for the DC part ($\omega\to0$) and the finite-frequency optical conductivity, respectively.
+{Here $\sigma_\delta$ is a divergent contribution that comes from the fact that no momentum dissipation is featured in the model.
+On the other hand, $\sigma_{DC}$ is the incoherent part of the electrical conductivity that is not associated with momentum dissipation.
+In a weakly coupled picture it would be related to the momentum conserving scattering of fermions and holes.
+Even though such picture is lost at strong coupling, the conserved current propagators are still natural objects to study.
+Furthermore, as we here do not consider momentum dissipation, to characterize our model, our focus is exclusively on $\sigma_{DC}$.} In Figs.~\ref{fig:DCconductivity} and ~\ref{fig:ACconductivities1} we show explicitly the behavior of the electrical DC part ($\omega\to 0$) and the finite-frequency conductivities, respectively.